-It takes quite a bit to make your home operate and there are several decisions to be made.
-Gordon's Service Experts Heating & Air Conditioning is here to try and make one of those decisions an easier one: furnace versus heat pump.
+It takes a lot to make your home operate and there are several decisions to be made.
+Gordon's Service Experts is here to help make one of those decisions a simpler one: furnace versus heat pump.

 First thing first: where do you live?

-Wherever you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
-This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to supply adequate heat to your home to keep you warm and comfy.
+Wherever you live, you can always choose a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump takes heat from the air outside your home, and brings it inside your home.
+This is why when temperatures start dropping below 50 degrees Fahrenheit, it becomes harder for a heat pump to provide adequate heat to your home to keep you warm and comfy.

-If you happen to live in a place where you could go with either a heat pump or a furnace, there are a few things to consider.
-Heat pumps are highly energy efficient since they use electricity to transfer heat from one section to another and do not actually have to generate heat themselves.
+If you happen to live in a place where you could go with either a heat pump or a furnace, there are some things to consider.
+Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one section to another and do not actually have to create heat themselves.
 They simply transfer heat that already exists from one area to another, such as from outside your home to inside your home.

-Still deciding which heating system is ideal for you?
+Still not sure which heating system is ideal for you?
 No sweat!
-Call Gordon's Service Experts Heating & Air Conditioning at 405-432-2197 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
-We can’t wait to hear from you!
+Call Gordon's Service Experts at 405-432-2197 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
+We look forward to hearing from you!